wp931120/AiWeb/README.md

 # nlpweb
-An blog web about machine learning with some nlp applications by Django
+An nlp web developed by python using Django Web Framework

 ### The style of mainpage:
 ![Alt text](/img/web_1.png)